-The following new or revised IFRS standards and IFRIC interpretations will be adopted from their effective dates for the purposes of the preparation of future financial statements, where applicable.
+The following new or revised IFRS standards and IFRIC interpretations will be adopted for purposes of the preparation of future financial statements, where applicable.
+Those that are not as yet EU endorsed are flagged below.
 We do not anticipate that the adoption of these new or revised standards and interpretations will have a material impact on our financial position or results from operations.